Qhax11/Shadow-Samurai-Showcase/README.md

 ```

 #### **1.2.4 InComingAttack State**
-The UInComingAttackState is the AI's reactive, defensive state.
-It's triggered by the Intend Handler when the AI detects a significant incoming attack and must make a split-second decision on how to react.
+The `UInComingAttackState` is the AI's reactive, defensive state.
+It's triggered by the `Intend Handler` when the AI detects a significant incoming attack and must make a split-second decision on how to react.

-- <ins>Decision and Action:</ins> The core of this state is the SelectAndMakeInComingAttackReaction() function, which delegates the decision-making to the Behavior Decision Component.
+- <ins>Decision and Action:</ins> The core of this state is the `SelectAndMakeInComingAttackReaction()` function, which delegates the decision-making to the `Behavior Decision Component`.
 Based on the highest-scoring defensive reaction (e.g., parry, take damage), it then calls the appropriate function to execute that action.
 ```c++
 void UInComingAttackState::OnEnter_Implementation()
 {